John Dixon Butler: Surveyor to the Metropolitan Police

-The Metropolitan Police Force Surveyorship was established in 1842; the force's first purpose-built station was built at Bow Street, erected two years after Sir Robert Peel's Metropolitan Police Act of 1829.
+The Metropolitan Police Force Surveyorship was established in 1842; the force's first purpose-built station was built at Bow Street, erected two years after Sir Robert Peel's Metropolitan Police Act 1829.

 There was a boom in police stations during the 1880s following the political unrest of that decade and high-profile events such as the Whitechapel Murders.
 Cherry, O'Brien and Pevsner, in their London: East volume of the Buildings of England series, record Dixon Butler's "unique" riverside police stations for the Thames River Police, founded in 1798 to combat piracy, including his station at Wapping which now houses the Thames River Police Museum.

 Under Dixon Butler, after 1895, police station interiors in London became more domesticated and an effort was made to make them more approachable to the public, including their relocation into more public areas.
 After a violent demonstration outside the station in Bow Street, the Metropolitan Police decided to have separate entrances at their stations for constables, away from the public, and to have officers live at the stations under the supervision of senior colleagues.
 Extra provisions were also made for the care of prisoners, including the introduction of ablution areas and exercise yards.
 Externally, Dixon Butler was careful to design them in a similar style to the surrounding, newly developed suburban areas in which they served.

 Dixon Butler's designs included features which give his buildings strong municipal accents, such as iron railings and lintels inscribed "Police" or "Police Station", set in stone dressings, and his frequent use of elaborate consoles to doors and windows.
 These elements give his designs their architectural quality creating a "characteristic type which can be recognised all over London".
 Historic England describes him as "one of the most accomplished Metropolitan Police architects".